Humbedooh/pypubsub/README.md

 Event payloads requires that the IP or IP range (Ipv4 or IPv6) is listed in `pypubsub.yaml` under `payloaders` first.
 Once whitelisted, clients can do a POST or PUT to the pubsub service on port 2069, passing a JSON object as the request body, for instance: `curl -XPUT -d '{"foo": "bar"}' http://localhost:2069/some/topic/here`.

+Event payloads *MUST* be in dictionary (hash) format, or they will be rejected.

 ## Listening for events in PyPubSub via cURL
 You can subscribe to topics via cURL like so: `curl http://localhost:2069/topics/here` where `topics/here` are the topics you are subscribing to, with `/` as a delimiter between topics.
 To subscribe to *all* events, you can omit the topics.